Patrick Kearney: Early life

 Patrick Wayne Kearney was born on September 24, 1939, in East Los Angeles, California, as the oldest of three sons and was raised in a reasonably stable family on the east side of Los Angeles that was of middle-class background.
 Kearney's mother was a homemaker, while his father was an officer for the Los Angeles Police Department.

 In 1950, Kearney's family moved to Reseda and settled on Runnymede Street.
 Kearney started school at Reseda Elementary.
 Kearney, being a thin and sickly child, was often a target of bullies, who beat him up frequently and berated him as a "queer" despite his supposed interest in girls.
 In his teens, he became withdrawn and harboured fantasies about killing personal enemies, often ending in Kearney skinning them alive.
 In addition, he developed sexual fantasies revolving around domination and began engaging in bestiality when he was 13.
 Kearney claimed in his police confession that one of his first sexual experiences was with the family dog.

 When Kearney was 13, his father purchased him a .22 caliber rifle.
 His father taught him to kill pigs and chickens in hopes that it would toughen up his son.
-Later, his family moved to Wilcox, Arizona, where his father found employment as a salesman for a travel agency.
-Kearney started school at Wilcox Middle School, though he still experienced bullying.
+Later, his family moved to Willcox, Arizona, where his father found employment as a salesman for a travel agency.
+Kearney started school at Willcox Middle School, though he still experienced bullying.
 While he was living in Arizona, he became proficient in Spanish.

 Soon after, his family moved back to California and found residence in Redondo Beach.
 After graduating high school in 1957, his family moved to Dallas.
 Kearney found work doing temporary jobs though he eventually found his way back to California and moved to Torrance, California, where he enrolled in El Camino Community College.
 He did not complete the courses he had enrolled in.